Never Mix, Never Worry (I Was Dancing and I Was Ridiculous) ~ A Short Story by Allen Kopp

 “I have never been more serious in my life.”

 “We’re not going anywhere,” he said.
 “We’re here and we’re going to stay.”
-He picked her book up off the table and threw it hard against the far wall.
+He picked her book up off the table and threw it hard against the far wall, not because he was so angry but because he wanted to make a point.

 “I can always leave on my own,” she said.
 “I don’t necessarily need you.”